reinhardt/writing/Chrysanthemum/fallen-angel-en.md

 Her heart pounding, Silk descended the ladder.
 A thousand thought rushed through her head.
 Had she really just seen a spaceship crash-land?
 Had it had some technical defect?
 Or had there been a fight in orbit?
 Was there crew on board?
 Were there survivors?
 Would they need help?
 Was it a ship of the occupying forces or the resistance?
 She had moved out here to distance herself from the conflict.
 Should she go to the impact site now, risking being drawn into it again?
 Even while asking herself the question, she knew that this was exactly what she would do.
 Her curiosity alone would not leave her in peace.
 But what was more was the possibility that someone might be hurt and helpless.
 She looked into the direction one more where she had seen the object fall.
 It could only be a few miles away.
 She should be able to teach it within one or two hours.
 She packed a small backpack with a water bottle and a first aid kit, grabbed a light jacket and, without further ado, was on her way.

-She was cresting a small rise between two hills when she saw movement in the valley behind.
+She was cresting a small rise between two hills when she saw movement in the valley behind her.
 She stopped.
 This could be bad.
 If she ran into Cruachar, she would be done for.
 But she didn't particularly want to be seen by resistance forces, either.
 At a minimum there would be some uncomfortable questions.
 She squinted and held her hand up against the sun.
 A lone figure on a horse was moving in roughly the same direction as she was.
 She was pretty sure the stranger was human, but the couldn't tell whether he or she was armed.
 It was probably just a random person who had also witnessed the crash.
 Silk decided to keep walking, even if that meant to risk being spotted.
 At least she was well away from her dwelling, so she would not easily be connected to it.

 The rider caught up with her on the way down to the next valley.
 It was a light-skinned man about her age in simple black and grey clothing.
 He slowed, and Silk stopped and turned to face him.